Almond Flour Scones-Gluten Free, Easy, Delicious!

 Almond Flour Scones Step-by-Step Instructions

-1. Preheat your oven to 350 degrees F. Line a baking sheet with silpat or parchment paper to keep the scones from sticking.
+1. Preheat your oven to 350ยฐF.
+Line a baking sheet with a Silpat or parchment paper to keep the scones from sticking.

 2. Mix the egg, oil, maple syrup, vanilla, and citrus zest in a large mixing bowl with a whisk.

-3. Add the almond flour and tapioca flour/starch, baking powder, salt, and (optional) ginger to the liquid ingredients.
-Stir with a large fork or spoon until the mixture is well combined.
+3. Add the almond flour, tapioca flour or starch, baking powder, salt, and (optional) ginger to the liquid ingredients.
+Stir the mixture with a large fork or spoon until it is well combined.

 4. Stir in the berries.
 If you’re using frozen berries, there’s no need to defrost them.

 6. Bake for 20 minutes and remove from the oven.
-Cut the scones in the same place again and continue baking for an additional 5 minutes or until light golden brown.
+Cut the scones again at the same place and continue baking for an additional 5 minutes, or until they are light golden brown.
 Allow to cool for 5-10 minutes before serving.

 Pretty in pink!
 Rasberry Lemon Scone Dough

-Mixing up the dough for these almond flour scones (raspberry version pictured above) is super easy.
-Waiting 25 minutes for them to come out of the oven, warm and tender, is another thing all together.
+Mixing up the dough for these almond flour scones (the raspberry version is pictured above)ย is incredibly easy.
+Waiting 25 minutes for them to come out of the oven, warm and tender, is another thing altogether.
 But, absolutely, positively, well worth the wait, as evidenced by how quickly my family and I gobbled them up!

 Storage and Reheating Instructions